kliment-olechnovic/voroif-gnn-v2-app/README.md

 # About VoroIF-GNN-v2

-VoroIF-GNN-v2 scores protein-protein interfaces, it is a new version of VoroIF-GNN [1] method.
+VoroIF-GNN-v2 scores protein-protein interfaces, it is a new version of the [VoroIF-GNN](https://doi.org/10.1002/prot.26554) [1] method.
 The core idea of VoroIF-GNN remained the same - to train and apply a graph attention-based graph neural network that predicts CAD-score-based local scores for interface residue-residue contacts that can be summed into global, interface-level scores.
 The unique aspect of the VoroIF-GNN approach is that it considers the graph of interface contacts and their adjacencies, not the graph of atoms or residues.